-We are committed to respecting human rights.
-Our human rights policy is informed by the UN Guiding Principles on Business and Human Rights and applies to all our employees and contractors.
-Human rights within Shell covers four key areas:
+Shell is committed to respecting human rights as set out in the Universal Declaration of Human Rights and the International Labour Organization core conventions.
+Our human rights approach is informed by the UN Guiding Principles on Business and Human Rights and applies to all of our employees and contractors.
+We embed this into our existing policies, systems and practices.
+Human rights within Shell focuses on four key areas:

 We have a human rights working group within Shell where representatives from across Shell’s businesses meet to discuss and evolve our human rights approach.

-We consult with international organisations, companies, civil society, and relevant bodies to understand and respond to current and emerging human rights issues, including The Danish Institute for Human Rights, IPIECA (the oil and gas industry association for environmental and social issues), and the Global Business Initiative on Human Rights.
+We consult with international organisations, companies, civil society, and relevant bodies to understand and respond to current and emerging human rights issues, including BSR and IPIECA (the oil and gas industry association for environmental and social issues).